aghoshpro/OntoRaster/README.md

 ## 6. Mapping (**_M_**)

-Mappings design is the most crusial user-centric step in generating Virtual Knowledge Graph (VKG).
+Mappings design is the most crucial user-centric step in generating Virtual Knowledge Graph (VKG).
 A mapping consist of three main parts: a mapping id, a source and a target.

-- **Mapping ID** is an arbitary but unique identifier
+- **Mapping ID** is an arbitrary but unique identifier
 - **Source** refers to a regular SQL query expressed over a relational database fetching the data from the table using the chosen column name.
 - **Target** is RDF triple pattern that uses the answer variables from preceding SQL query as placeholders and described using [Turtle syntax](https://github.com/ontop/ontop/wiki/TurtleSyntax)